terraform-google-modules/terraform-example-foundation/3-networks/README.md

 ## Usage

+### Using Dedicated Interconnect

+If you have the prerequisites listed in the [Dedicated Interconnect README](./modules/dedicated_interconnect/README.md) follow this steps to enable Dedicated Interconnect to access onprem.

+1. Rename `interconnect.tf.example` to `interconnect.tf` in each environment folder in `3-networks/envs/<ENV>`
+1. Update the file `interconnect.tf` with values that are valid for your environment for the interconnects, locations, candidate subnetworks, vlan_tag8021q and peer info.
+1. The candidate subnetworks and vlan_tag8021q variables can be set to `null` to allow the interconnect module to auto generate these values.

 ### OPTIONAL - Using High Availability VPN

 If you are not able to use dedicated interconnect, you can also use an HA VPN to access onprem.